 7.14: Endorsements

-Except as provided in 603 CMR 7.15(9)(b) and 7.15 (9)(e), 603 CMR 7.00 does not require a person to seek or obtain an endorsement; provided that nothing in 603 CMR 7.00 shall limit the authority of a school committee under G.L. c.
-71, s.
-38G to prescribe qualifications for employment in addition to licensure.
+Unless otherwise provided in 603 CMR 7.00 or 603 CMR 14.00, 603 CMR 7.00 does not require a person to seek or obtain an endorsement.
 Endorsements issued by the Department under 603 CMR 7.14 do not constitute educator licenses pursuant to 603 CMR 7.04(1).

 (1) SEI Teacher Endorsement

-(a) Awarded upon a demonstration of the subject matter knowledge and skill requirements set forth in 603 CMR 7.08 (3) (a) through (e), and 603 CMR 7.14(1)(b), through one of the following:
+(a) SEI Teacher Endorsement is to be awarded upon a demonstration of the subject matter knowledge and skill requirements set forth in 603 CMR 7.08 (3) (a) through (e), and 603 CMR 7.14(1)(b), through one of the following:

 Successful completion of a Department-approved course of study specific to providing sheltered English instruction.
 The Department will issue guidelines to govern approval of this course of study.